eliztan/tp/docs/DeveloperGuide.md

 At the class level for the "delete command" in the BookMarked application, several classes are involved in the process of removing a book from the library's inventory.
 Here's what each class does:

-1. Book Class: Represents each book and includes methods for adjusting inventory counts and availability status.
+1. Book Class: Represents each book and includes methods for adjusting inventory counts and availability status
-2. DeleteCommand Class: Parses user input, processes the deletion logic, and updates the state of the book entities.
+2. DeleteCommand Class: Parses user input, processes the deletion logic, and updates the state of the book entities
-3. BookStorage Class: Ensures that the library's persistent storage reflects the updated inventory post-deletion.
+3. BookStorage Class: Ensures that the library's persistent storage reflects the updated inventory post-deletion
-4. Ui Class: Communicates the outcome of the deletion to the user, enhancing transparency and clarity.
+4. Ui Class: Communicates the outcome of the deletion to the user, enhancing transparency and clarity

 ##### Implementation Details
 How?
 The "DeleteCommand" class executes the following steps when called: